ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.4.9.2.
 S3 Standard-IA

-- Designed for less frequent rapid access when it is needed.
+- Designed for less frequent rapid access when it is needed (almost same as S3)
 - Cheaper rate to store data you will rarely need, but if you do need it, you need it quickly.
 - ~54% cheaper than S3 standard.
 - Minimum 128KB charge for each object.